danwerner/multimethodic/README.rst

 However, this is ugly and becomes unwieldy fast as we add more elif cases for additional types.
-Fortunately, implementing dispatch on function arguments' types is easy using multimethods.
+Fortunately, implementing dispatch on function arguments' types is easy using multimethodic.
 Let's implement a multimethod version of `combine()` with exactly the same signature.

 First, we have to define a dispatch function.
 It will take the same arguments